Winter blues? Bummer summer? When your mood swings with the seasons, you may be more than sad and actually have a disorder called SAD.

 Those emotions end with the cold snap.
 But sometimes depression, moodiness and exhaustion are in the wintry mix.
 And that’s a forecast for seasonal affective disorder.

 Seasonal affective disorder — is that like seasonal depression?

 One and the same.
 Seasonal affective disorder, or SAD, is a type of depression that relates to changes in the seasons.
 The symptoms are similar to depression, but they fade with the next solstice or equinox.

 “Seasonal depression most commonly hits during the winter months, with symptoms appearing in the late fall and going away once the sunnier, warmer weather returns in spring,” says Huda Jarmakani, DO, a family medicine physician at The Iowa Clinic’s Ankeny campus.
 “However, some people have the opposite problem — their symptoms begin in the sunnier months of spring and summer, then go away in the fall and winter."

 No matter which type of SAD you have, symptoms start mild but become more severe as the season progresses.

 Because seasonal affective disorder is a type of depression, many symptoms can be mistaken for depression.
 The major difference is that with SAD, symptoms only plague you during a particular season every year.
 But depending on which season it hits, your symptoms may vary.

 Symptoms of Winter Seasonal Affective Disorder

-This type of seasonal affective disorder is the most common, affecting half a million people every year.
-Although up to 20 percent of people might experience a mild form of "winter blues" or "winter depression."
+Winter SAD is the most common, affecting half a million people every year.
+Although up to 20 percent of people might experience a mild form of “winter blues” or “winter depression.”
 These symptoms occur between September and April, peaking in the winter months — December, January and February:

 - Tension or inability to tolerate stress